MetaDocencia/NASA_TOPS-OS101-2026/Module_3/Lesson_2/M3_L2_readme.md

 Open data isn't always simple to use in your research.
 Sometimes there are multiple versions of the same dataset, so learning how to discover and assess and then use open data will help you save time.

 As an example, look at the monthly average carbon dioxide data from Mauna Loa Observatory in Hawaii.
-This is a foundational dataset for climate change.
-Not only is it one of the first observational datasets that clearly showed anthropogenic impacts on the Earth's atmosphere, it constitutes the longest record of direct measurements of carbon dioxide in the atmosphere.
-These observations were started by C. David Keeling of the Scripps Institution of Oceanography in March of 1958 at a facility of the National Oceanic and Atmospheric Administration \[Keeling, 1976\].
+This foundational dataset constitutes the longest record of direct measurements of carbon dioxide in the Earth's atmosphere.
+These observations were started by C. David Keeling of the Scripps Institution of Oceanography in March 1958 at a facility of the National Oceanic and Atmospheric Administration.
+(Scripps CO2 Program, n.d.)

 <img src="../images/media/image19.jpeg" style="width:100%;height:auto;" />
+Image Source: "Carbon Dioxide Concentration at Mauna Loa Observatory" by Scripps Institution of Oceanography at UC San Diego Licensed under CC BY 4.0

 If you want to make this figure yourself, or use the data for some other purpose, first you will want to find the data.
 If you search for this dataset, or any data, chances are that you will find a number of different sources.
 How do you decide which data to use?

 If you start with Google and search for "Mauna Loa carbon dioxide data" you will find a lot of results.
 Here are just some of them:

 <img src="../images/media/image20.png" style="width:100%;height:auto;" />
+-First Image Credit:  Modified from "Trends in Atmospheric Carbon Dioxide CO2" Dr. Xin Lan, NOAA/GML and Dr. Ralph Keeling Scripps Institution of Oceanography
+- Second Image Credit: Modified from Image Source: "Carbon Dioxide Concentration at Mauna Loa Observatory" by Scripps Institution of Oceanography at UC San Diego Licensed under CC BY 4.0
+- Third Image Credit: Modified from Earth's CO2 Home Page by CO2.earth
+- Fourth Image Credit: Modified from "Trends in Atmospheric Carbon Dioxide CO2" Dr. Xin Lan, NOAA/GML and Dr. Ralph Keeling Scripps Institution of Oceanography
+- Fifth Image Credit: Modified from "Trends in Atmospheric Carbon Dioxide" DATA HUB Open Data Commons Public Domain Dedication and License

 How do you decide which one to use?
-In this lesson we will cover how to find, assess relevance, and use open data.
+In this lesson, we will cover how to find open data, assess its relevance, and then use it in your own work.

 ---

 ## Discovering Open Data

 Open data can be discovered by accessing data repositories, search portals, and publications.
-A wide variety of these resources are available.
+A wide variety of these resources are available online.
 A key step is identifying the appropriate search terms for your application.
-Learning community-specific nomenclature and standards can accelerate your search.
+Learning community-specific nomenclature and standards can accelerate your search, saving you valuable time and resources.

 ### Where to Start Your Search